-Because the hypothetical final share price decreased from the hypothetical initial share price by more than the 10.00% buffer amount, your payment at maturity in this scenario would reflect 1-to-1 exposure to the negative performance of the underlying shares beyond the 10.00% buffer amount.
+Because the hypothetical final share price decreased from the hypothetical initial share price, your payment at maturity in this scenario would reflect 1-to-1 exposure to the negative performance of the underlying shares.

 Summary Risk Factors

 An investment in the securities is significantly riskier than an investment in conventional debt securities.
 The securities are subject to all of the risks associated with an investment in our conventional debt securities, including the risk that we may default on our obligations under the securities, and are also subject to risks associated with the underlying shares.
 Accordingly, the securities are suitable only for investors who are capable of understanding the complexities and risks of the securities.
 You should consult your own financial, tax and legal advisers as to the risks of an investment in the securities and the suitability of the securities in light of your particular circumstances.